chantzos/__/README.md

 But since our cp (for instance) share switches with the system cp, then the
 autocompletion will work by mistaken (hopefully the user will not be mistaken).

-The system calls are available when "!" is the first char of the command line in the __shell application.
+The system calls are available when "!" is the first char of the command line in
+the __shell application.
 On the other applications it needs to be doubled.
 Why?
-Because on all the other applications except the shell, "!ls" will call our ls, as all the system commands are available on all applications and so is ved (the editor).
+Because on all the other applications except the shell, "!ls" will call our
+ls, as all the system commands are available on all applications and so is ved (the
+editor).

 The ved editor is a vi(m) tiny clone, with which most of this codebase was written.
-It's really the first prototype (written in a time with no internet for long, faced with challenges that needed design decisions (of which some though workable are not wise (some are explained in the source code))), which it rather happened to work very early enough good.
-But because of this, the machine is rather fragile and development is considering as careful exercise.
-But, though there are obvious weakness, like the undo operation or when editing lines longer than the screen columns, very seldom i lost work.
-But when and if it happens the inevitable, then usually the error message is enough descriptive, to guide you to fix the condition.
+It's really the first prototype (written in a time with no internet for long,
+faced with challenges that needed design decisions (of which some though workable
+are not wise (some are explained in the source code))), which it rather happened to
+work very early enough good.
+But because of this, the machine is rather fragile and development is considering
+as careful exercise.
+But, though there are obvious weakness, like the undo operation
+or when editing lines longer than the screen columns, very seldom I lost work.
+But when and if it happens the inevitable, then usually the error message is enough
+descriptive, to guide you to fix the condition.

-Actually a self developed and maintainable system, was (even if it was hidden somehow, at least at the beginning), one of the rationales that lead to this code.
+Actually a self developed and maintainable system, was (even if it was hidden
+somehow, at least at the beginning), one of the rationales that lead to this code.
 This might has to do with the complexity of the modern systems.

-For quite too many, a unix environment with a shell and an editor are all they need (to be fully productive).
-They appreciate the peaceful, expected, sensible, tested, standardized, built-ed through experience, conscience and logic system, that ends to be very pleasant.
-At the worst of the cases is always a settler and should be easily accessible (as a gained standard) to any of the operating systems today.
+For quite too many, a unix environment with a shell and an editor are  all they
+need (to be fully productive).
+They appreciate the peaceful, expected, sensible,
+tested, standardized, built-ed through experience, conscience and logic system,
+that ends to be very pleasant.
+At the worst of the cases is always a settler and
+should be easily accessible (as a gained standard) to any of the operating systems
+today.
 A C library, a compiler, the development tools, a posix shell, some sanity ...

 The user has to feel that has the control, its our human being desire.